Professor Andy Dougill

 - Location: SEE 8.102

-- Research Area: environment and development; soil science; African agriculture; climate change adaptation; climate services
+- Areas of expertise: environment and development; soil science; African agriculture; climate change adaptation; climate services

 Prof Andy Dougill is a dryland environmental change researcher who has developed research approaches that integrate a range of disciplines including soil science, ecology, development studies and environmental social sciences.
 He has expertise in leading the design and implementation of inter-disciplinary â€˜problem-basedâ€™ research projects focused on sustainability issues at range of scales in both developing and developed world.
 Research projects have gained significant external funding from a wide range of sources including NERC, ESRC, Leverhulme Trust, Royal Geographical Society, British Council and DFID.